Avaiga/taipy-core/CONTRIBUTING.md

 # Contributions

 Thanks for your interest in helping improve Taipy!
 Contributions are welcome, and they are greatly appreciated!
-Every little helps and credit will always be given.
+Every little help and credit will always be given.

 There are multiple ways to contribute to Taipy: code, but also reporting bugs, creating feature requests, helping other users in our forums, [stack**overflow**](https://stackoverflow.com/), etc.